Biography of James Clerk Maxwell

 Site of Grave:

-Funeral service held at Trinity College Chapel, Cambridge and then taken home to Glenlair, Scotland for burial in Parton Churchyard.
+Funeral service held at Trinity College Chapel, Cambridge and then he is taken home to Glenlair, Scotland for burial in Parton Churchyard.

 Places of Interest: